 Therefore, the Immigration Rules will require you to provide documentation to show that there will be adequate accommodation for all persons living in the same household – even if not included in the application – without recourse to public funds.

 Adequate accommodation constitutes accommodation which is not overcrowded and complies with public health regulations.

-For In-Country applications, however, the accommodation requirement need not be met if paragraph EX.1. of Appendix FM applies (which will result in having to meet a 10 year qualifying period before applying for Indefinite Leave to Remain rather than the standard 5 year qualifying period).
+For In-Country applications, however, the accommodation requirement does not need to be met if paragraph EX.1. of Appendix FM applies (which will result in having to meet a 10-year qualifying period before applying for Indefinite Leave to Remain rather than the standard 5-year qualifying period).

 We discussed the paragraph EX.1. exception earlier in this article here.